 A kinkajou looks very similar to another animal in its family called an olingo.
 However, an olingo has a longer face and doesn’t have a prehensile tail.
 Olingos live in the same areas as kinkajous and have similar behaviors, so the two animals are sometimes confused.

 Vision and Eyeshine

 A wild kinkajou spends its day in a tree hole and emerges at dusk to feed.
 Its large eyes help it to see in the dim light.
-When light enters the eyes of the kinkajou at night the eyes glow, a phenomenon known as eyeshine.
+When light enters its eyes at night, the eyes glow.
+This phenomenon is known as eyeshine.

 Like many nocturnal animals, the kinkajou has a reflective layer called a tapetum lucidum (or simply a tapetum) at the back of its eyeball behind the retina.
 The retina contains the light-sensitive cells.
 Any light that passes through the retina hits the tapetum and is then reflected back through the retina, hitting more light-sensitive calls and giving the animal better night vision.

 The kinkajou's pupils are dilated at night.
 This enables a viewer to get a good view of the eyeshine produced by the tapetum's action.
 Cats and dogs also have a tapetum and may exhibit eyeshine as well.
 Flash photography enhances the effect.

 Read More From Pethelpful